mtreinish/stestr/doc/source/MANUAL.rst

   $ stestr run --analyze-isolation

 will perform that analysis for you.
-(This requires that your test runner is (mostly) deterministic on test ordering).
 The process is:

 1. The last run in the repository is used as a basis for analysing against - tests are only cross checked against tests run in the same worker in that